sumnerevans/sumnerevans.com/content/posts/money/plain-text-accounting.md

 ## Conclusion

 I've been using this system for only a few weeks, and so far I am enjoying using it.
-I greatly value the benefits of plain text while benefiting from the quite nice reporting that hledger provides.
+I greatly value the benefits of plain text aided by the reporting tooling that hledger provides.
 I am also happy with the switch to double-entry accounting, which has solved many annoyances I had with previous systems.
 Of course, I'm back to manually entering every transaction into my ledger, but the amount of accounting rigour I'm able to apply to all my transactions makes it worth it for me.

 I'm still learning how to most effectively use double-entry accounting and the hledger tool, but so far I've been able to get all of the financial reporting